Featured in Pure Michigan 2015 Spring/Summer Issue, beginning on page 83.

 St. Ignace, May 23

 Come and honor the first Native Americans and the Anishinabe culture with drumming, dancing, food, music and cultural demonstrations on the Museum of Ojibwa Culture grounds (906/643-9161; www.stignace.com).

 With more than 40 clans in attendance, Scottish traditions take over the weekend.
 From Border Collie exhibitions to the U.S. Open Pipe Band Championship Supreme; from Highland dance competitions to hammer throws, caber tosses and other Scottish heavyweight athletic events, the festival is filled with authentic Scottish events.
 Entertainment tents with traditional music by Chelsea House Orchestra and the like, as well as a parade featuring pipers and drummers, are highlights of the weekend.
 Saturday’s 5K and 10K runs, kids’ fun run and arts-and-crafts fair are festival staples (989/463-8979; www.almahighlandfestival.com).

 Fort Michilimackinac Reenactment Pageant

 Colonial Michilimackinac, a reconstructed French fur-trading post, comes alive when a cast of Native Americans, French voyageurs and British redcoats reenact a 1763 Native American attack on Fort Michilimackinac.
-Michigans largest Memorial Day Parade joins the free event on Saturday at 1:00 p.m. and features marching bands, floats, the Scottville Clown Band, military units and, of course, the pageant cast (231/436-5574; www.fmpcfestival.org).
+On Saturday at 1 p.m., the cast joins marching bands, floats, the Scottville Clown Band, military units for the Michigan’s largest Memorial Day parade (231/436-5574; www.fmpcfestival.org).

 Chevrolet Detroit Belle Isle Grand Prix